0x1Avram/vba_imphash/README.md

 **b) Windows**
 1) Install 7z

-2) Add the installed 7z to Path environment variable
+2) Add the installed 7z to 'Path' environment variable.

 By default 7z gets installed in "C:\Program Files\7-Zip\7z.exe".
-After this you need to be able to run the '7z' command from cmd.
+After this step you need to be able to run the '7z' command from cmd.

 3) Clone project
 ```